remix-run/remix/docs/future/vite.md

 Vite v5.0.x and earlier has a [known issue with `.css?url` imports][vite-css-url-issue] that causes them to break in production builds.
 If you'd like to use this feature immediately, support for `.css?url` imports is currently available in the [Vite v5.1.0 beta][vite-5-1-0-beta].

-If you'd prefer to avoid running a beta version of Vite, you can either wait for Vite v5.1.0 or [convert your CSS imports to side-effects.][convert-your-css-imports-to-side-effects-2]
+If you'd prefer to avoid running a beta version of Vite, you can either wait for Vite v5.1.0 or [convert your CSS imports to side-effects.][convert-your-css-imports-to-side-effects]

 </docs-warning>